Paul Janin et Fils - Moulin-à-Vent Héritage 2023

 RVF

-"Structure and opulence thanks to the estate's oldest vines!"
+“Structure and richness, thanks to the estate’s oldest vines!”

-These very old vines, passed down from father to son, are considered a legacy and are given special attention to produce a cuvée that combines structure and opulence with remarkable aromatic concentration.
-This Beaujolais wine is definitely the star of the region!
+These ancient vines, passed down from father to son, are a true legacy and receive special care to produce a wine that combines structure and richness with remarkable aromatic intensity.
+This Beaujolais wine is undoubtedly the star of the region!

-Buy your Paul Janin et Fils wines at the best price in our private sale!
+Buy Paul Janin et Fils wines at the best prices in a private sale!

 Eye